garrylachman/chatgpt-technology-blog/exampleSite/content/blog/the-beginner-s-guide-to-seo-boost-your-website-s-visibility.md

 ---
 title: "The Beginner's Guide to SEO: Boost Your Website's Visibility"
-date: 2022-12-05T10:00:00
+date: 2021-08-25T10:00:00
 draft: false
-description: "Learn the basics of SEO and increase your website's visibility on search engines."
+description: "Learn the basics of SEO and how it can improve your website's search engine visibility."
 categories:
 - "Digital Marketing"
 tags: